Hemignathus

 Hemignathus is a genus of Hawaiian honeycreepers in the subfamily Carduelinae of the family Fringillidae.
 All species are endemic to Hawaii.

 Extinctions

 Many of its species became extinct during the 19th and 20th centuries due to a combination of habitat destruction, introduced predators, and most importantly mosquito-borne diseases.
 The ʻakiapōlāʻau (Hemignathus wilsoni) may be the last surviving species in the genus.

 One species, the giant nukupu'u (Hemignathus vorpalis), is known only from fossils, and became extinct in prehistoric times when Polynesian settlers deforested the lowlands for agriculture.

 Taxonomy

-There are 5 species in this genus, 4 of which are extinct or possibly extinct:
+There are 5 species in this genus, 4 of which are extinct: